 Since 1997, the Peter K. Lindsay Enrichment Program has offered rural physicians the opportunity to upgrade their skills or develop new ones in order to meet the medical needs of their community and surrounding area.
-Through the program, physicians are able to identify their own training needs and develop learning opportunities to meet those needs.
-They receive an honorarium that covers their costs and expenses while they are away from their practice.
+Through the program, physicians are able to identify their own training needs and identify or develop learning opportunities to meet those needs.
+Physicians receive an honorarium that covers their costs and expenses while they are away from their practice.
 RhPAP also provides physician preceptor compensation for coaching experiences where a preceptor is a required part of the learning.

 Typically, RhPAP supports learning opportunities that require a minimum of two weeks up to a maximum of 12 months of study and/or training.
 This training can include a variety of opportunities from informal coaching with a specialist to more formal education programs.
 Enrichment training that has been covered in the past includes the following:

 - 1-month Foundation Course in Occupational Medicine

 - R3 in anesthesia, care of the elderly, palliative care, and enhanced surgical skills (Effective 1 April 2009, CCFP-EM training is no longer supported under the Enrichment Program.)

 - 3-week Cardiac Stress Testing training with a preceptor

 - Informal coaching between a specialist physician and a general practitioner

 To be eligible, the following conditions must be met:

 - The physician must live and practise in an Alberta community located outside the Census Metropolitan Area boundaries of Calgary or Edmonton with a population of fewer than 15,000 people

 - The physician must have practised in the rural community above for at least 12 consecutive months